 Myra is looking for nonfiction in all genres, with particular interest in Inspirational (think Jen Sincero’s You are a Badass or Gary John Bishop’s Unfu*k Yourself), Memoir (think Carrie Brownstein’s Hunger Makes me a Modern Girl), Business and Entrepreneurial, Cultural (with specific interest in #ownvoices writers, #LGBT writers, and #Diversebooks), and Essay (as she loves David Sedaris, Sloan Crosley, Augusten Burroughs, and Mindy Kaling).
 She is also interested in adult fiction (NA or YA, if crossover) in all genres except SFF, Western, and Erotica.
 Myra likes anything weird, romantic, eccentric, strange, historical, magical, and uncomfortable.
 If your manuscript has a circus, an automaton, the theater, the 1920s or 1930s, music, or the ability to make her laugh and cry, she’s interested!

 To submit to Myra, you can send your query and first chapter to the FVP inbox with “ATTN: MYRA” in the subject line.
 Further details can be found on the SUBMISSIONS page.
-Myra will be closed to submissions beginning September 30th, 2017.
+Follow her on Twitter to learn more @MyraFiacco

 C.L.
 Rose – Acquisitions Editor